Kornitsa: Economy

-After 1989 year some people migrated to Republic of Turkey and to other countries from Western Europe mostly because of the worsening of the economic situation.
-The opening of the road to Greece through Gotse Delchev hardly improved the economics in the rural settlements and the tobacco growing continued to present the most important source of income, together with other agricultural activities.
+After the 1989 year some people migrated to Republic of Turkey and to other countries from Western Europe mostly because of the worsening of the economic situation.
+The opening of the road to Greece through Gotse Delchev hardly improved the economics in the rural settlements and tobacco growing continued to present the most important source of income, together with other agricultural activities.
 There are not any industrial subjects in the village.
-Many men work in abroad and send money back to their families.
+Many men work abroad and send money back to their families.

 Climate and nature

 Kornisa is situated in the foothills of the Pirin mountain.
 The climate is transitional-Mediterranean with mountainous influence.
 The winter is snowy, but short, the summer is hot and dry, the spring and the autumn are long and rainy.

 The Marevo river flows through the village and gathers water from the higher parts of the mountain.
 There are three small cirque lake in the Kornitsa cirque - Kornitsa lakes.
 Places for picnic and rest have been made along the river and the village is an access point for mountain tours.